moodlep/cai/Readme.md

 For any questions or inquiries, please contact us.

 ## Acknowledgements
-We would like to thank the [Blue Dot AI Safety Fundamentals](https://aisafetyfundamentals.com/) team for their support and guidance.
+We would like to thank the [Blue Dot AI Safety Fundamentals](https://aisafetyfundamentals.com/) team for their exceptional course, support and guidance.

-We would also like to acknowledge [HuggingFace](https://huggingface.co/) for their tireless production of libraries, courses and documentation and
+We would also like to acknowledge [HuggingFace](https://huggingface.co/) for their tireless production of libraries, courses and documentation and the
-[ARENA](https://github.com/callummcdougall/ARENA_3.0) for their excellent tutorials
+[ARENA](https://github.com/callummcdougall/ARENA_3.0) project for their excellent tutorials.